-OK . \square TRANSITION REPORT PURSUANT TO SECTION 13 (OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from n to Commission File N Tumber: 333-249833 okinetics Corp. as specified in its charter) Delaware 47-5423944 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 1110 NE Circle Blvd Corvallis, OR 97330 (Address of principal executive offices) (Zip Code) · / 74-3612 amber, including area code) at to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, Par Value \$0.0001 Per Share The Nasdaq Capital Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. \square Yes $\ \boxtimes$ No Indicate by check mark if the registrant is not required to file reports pursuant to Se ction 13 or Section 15(d) of the Act. ☐ Yes ☒ No to be filed by Section 13 or $15(d)$ of the Securities Exchange Act of 1934 during the uch reports), and (2) has been subject to such filing requirements for the past 90 days. \Box ted on its corporate Web site, if any, every Interactive Data File required to be submitted the preceding 12 months (or for such shorter period that the registrant was required to Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of registrant's knowledge, in definitive proxy or information statements incorporated by re Regulation S-K is not contained herein, and will not be contained, to the best of the ference in Part III of this Form 10-K or any amendment to this Form 10-K. \boxtimes lerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth porting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Non-accelerated filer ⋈ Emerging growth company ⋈ Accelerated filer □ Smaller reporting company □ If an emerging growth company, indicate by check mark if the registrant has ele- financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ected not to use the extended transition period for complying with any new or revised $\ oxtimes$ Indicate by check mark whether the registrant has filed a report on and attestation reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the results of the Sarbanes-Oxley (15 U.S.C.
-7262(b)) and the sarbanes-Oxley (15 U.S.C.
-7262(b)) are the sarbanes-Oxley (15 U.S.C.
-7262(b)). to its management's assessment of the effectiveness of its internal control over financial egistered public accounting firm that prepared or issued its audit report. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rul e 12b-2 of the Exchange Act). ☐ Yes ⊠ No The aggregate market value of the voting and non-voting common equity held by registrant's most recently completed third fiscal quarter) was approximately \$34.2 million y non-affiliates of the registrant as of December 31, 2020 (the last business day of the on based upon a closing price of \$4.50.
-As of June 16, 2021, there were 14,882,741 shares of the registrant's common stock c outstanding.
+☐ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHAN GE ACT OF 1934 For the year en ded OR ⊠ TRANSITION REPOR T PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHA NGE ACT OF 1934 For the transition period from April 1, 2021 to December 31, 2021 Commission File Number :: 333-249833 Crown Electrokinet (Exact name of registrant as spo Delaware (===================================== , 7-5423944 (State or other jurisdict (I.R.
+S. Employer incorporation or organiz • Ident ification No.) 1110 NE Circle Blvd Corv.
+(Address of principal executi 97330 Zip Code) (Address of principal execution , ' Zip Code) (800) 674-363 (Registrant's telephone number, Securities registered pursuant to Securities ection 12(b) of the Act: Title of each class S Name of each exc hange on which registered Common Stock, Par Value \$0.0 001 Per Share The Nasd laq Capital Market Securities registered pursuant to Secti on 12(g) of the Act: None ndicate by check mark if the registrant is a well-known own seasoned issuer, as defined in Rule 4 05 of the Securities Act. ☐ Yes ☑ No ndicate by check mark if the registrant is not require ed to file reports pursuant to Section 13 o r Section 15(d) of the Act. ☐ Yes ⊠No ndicate by check mark whether the registrant (1) had 2 months (or for such shorter period that the registrant No Indicate by check mark whether the registrant has sund posted pursuant to Rule 405 of Regulation S-T submit and post such files). ⊠ Yes □ No ndicate by check mark if disclosure of delinquent registrant's knowledge, in definitive proxy or inform ndicate by check mark whether the registrant is a company.
+See the definitions of "large accelerated fact.
+Large accelerated filer Non-accelerated filer Emerging growth company Accelerated filer Smaller reporting company f an emerging growth company, indicate by check raccounting standards provided pursuant to Section 1 se the extended transition period for complying with any new or revised financial ndicate by check mark whether the registrant has a reporting under Section 404(b) of the Sarbanes-Oxle ndicate by check mark whether the registrant is a sh nell company (as defined in Rule 12b-2 of The Exchange Act). \square Yes \boxtimes No The aggregate market value of the voting and non-vnost recently completed second fiscal quarter) was a 2021 (the last business day of the registrant's As of March 30, 2022, there were 14,563,458 shares of the registrant's common stock outstan ding.

 CROWN ELECTROKINETICS CORP.
-FORM 10-K FOR THE FISCAL YEAR ENDED MARCH 31, 2021
+FORM 10-KT FOR THE NINE MONTHS ENDED DECEMBER 31, 2021